MurmurationsNetwork/MurmurationsServices/docs/devops/reset-library-index-dbs.md

 # How to Reset the Library and Index Databases

-This guide provides instructions on how to reset the library and index databases, which can be useful when wanting to clear the data for development or testing purposes in a deployed Kubernetescluster.
+This guide provides instructions on how to reset the library and index databases, which can be useful when wanting to clear the data for development or testing purposes in a deployed Kubernetes cluster.

 ## Reset Library Service